Learn More: eVisa

 Accepted vaccines are AstraZeneca, Janssen, Moderna, Pfizer-BioNTech, Sinopharm, Sinovac and Sputnik V. You are considered vaccinated if all doses of a vaccine against SARS-Cov-2 have been administered for at least two weeks before traveling.

-- COVID test prior to arrival: Unvaccinated travelers need PCR within 72 hours
+- COVID test prior to arrival: Unvaccinated travelers need PCR within 72 hours with QR code

 - COVID test exemptions: Fully vaccinated travelers and children under 7